Learn about lots of strategies and ways to integrate technology into the classroom in a meaningful and engaging way.

 - Socrative, TED talks, NY Times Room for Debate

 - I also love @Newsela!
 The free version is great and the pro version is better.
-Tool for article of the week!
+Tool for the article of the week!

 - Quizizz, Autocrat extension, everything Google